5 Major Sectors In African Economies Thriving Under COVID-19

 The pandemic has not only changed the way we live but also altered the economic landscape.
-Interestingly, some businesses are seeing spike in profit during the pandemic era while many others face an uncertain future.
-Here are five sectors in African economies that are thriving during the COVID 19 period.
+Interestingly, some businesses are seeing a spike in profit during the pandemic era while many others face an uncertain future.
+Here are five sectors in African economies that are thriving during the COVID-19 period.

 For instance, the Kenyan government encouraged its citizens to use MPESA mobile payments and even subsidized charges on some transactions.
 Nigeria’s mobile payment service Paga is also enabling a shift to digital payments with positive results.

 A study by Boston Consulting Group in Kenya showed a 31% rise in people seeking mobile loans from April to May 2020.
-This, in part, is due to shortfalls in business cashflows as well as individuals seeking quick credit for personal use.
+This is partially due to shortfalls in business cashflows as well as individuals seeking quick credit for personal use.

 Several existing online platforms such as uLesson, Ubongo, eLimu, and Paxilabs are experiencing a surge in new users.
 Entrepreneurs are also seeing great prospects in this sector.
-This has led to new digital education platforms being launched in the last few months.
+This has led to the launch of new digital education platforms in the last few months.

 Governments have also recognized the need for safe and convenient ways to learn and are funding the development of online-based platforms.
 In March 2020 the Ivory Coast education ministry formally launched a platform known as Mon école à la maison (My School at Home).

-The COVID-19 crisis has stretched medical service providers to their limit, creating an increase in the need for Personal Protective Equipment (PPE).
+The COVID-19 crisis stretched medical service providers to their limit, creating an increase in the need for Personal Protective Equipment (PPE).
 Most PPE equipment supplied to African countries comes from countries such as China and India.
 However, the global increase in demand has led to major shortages.